Achievable logoAchievable logo

 Advisers to registered investment companies

-As we learned in a previous chapter, there are several types of investment companies:
+As covered in a previous chapter, there are several types of investment companies:

 • Management companies